The Italian Daniele Orsato whistles the Spain-Poland on Saturday

 As for the Spanish team, we have only one precedent and that is very close.
 It is about the duel against Germany of the League of Nations played on September 3, 2020 in German lands and that ended with a draw at one.

-It will be the third time they have called Poland with a record of a victory for the Poles (4-2- in October 2017 against Montenegro in the 2018 World Cup qualification) and a previous draw (2-2 in September 2011 against Germany )
+It will be the third time they have called Poland with a baggage of a victory for the Poles (4-2- in October 2017 against Montenegro in the qualification for the 2018 World Cup) and a previous draw (2-2 in September 2011 against Germany )

 The referee Stephanie Frappart is the fourth referee in the Cartuja Stadium